Welcome to Muhlenberg

 What if I took college courses while I was in high school?

 If you took college courses while attending high school, they may be able to count toward your Muhlenberg degree.
 To request a review, send the course description and an official academic transcript from the college or university to the Office of the Registrar, Muhlenberg College, 2400 Chew Street, Allentown, PA 18104, no later than August 1.
 Be sure to tell your advisor during your advising session, as well, so that you can avoid courses you’ve already taken.

 What if I am going to take college courses this summer?

 Some Muhlenberg students take college courses elsewhere the summer before their first year.
 Courses taken elsewhere frequently can be transferred to Muhlenberg College.
 Below is some important information to get you started.
 Additional details and appropriate paperwork can be obtained at the Office of the Registrar on the ground floor of the Haas College Center.
 Before you begin taking a course elsewhere email or fax the course description(s) to Karen Schall, Assistant Registrar.
 After you complete the course, forward an official academic transcript to Muhlenberg.
 Please direct academic transcripts to Muhlenberg College, Office of the Registrar, 2400 Chew Street, Allentown, PA 18104.
-If you receive any type of financial aid at Muhlenberg, you must also forward a financial aid transcript.
-Failure to do so may jeopardize your aid in the future.
-Please direct financial aid transcripts to Muhlenberg College, Office of Financial Aid, 2400 Chew Street, Allentown, PA 18104.

 How and when are first year students assigned rooms?